David Price Shreds Playoff Bust Label to Put Red Sox in World Series

 And yet, the Red Sox are moving on.

-It's easy to say it now, but of course they are.
+It's easy to say now, but of course they are.
 These Red Sox won a franchise-record 108 games in the regular season.
 Starting with the New York Yankees, they've dispatched not one, but two fellow 100-win teams in October.

 There was no way they were going to do it without contributions from all over.
 Lucky for them, they have stars well beyond Martinez, Mookie Betts, Chris Sale and ALCS MVP Jackie Bradley Jr.

-At this moment, however, Price is the Red Sox who deserves a pedestal unto himself.
+At this moment, however, Price is the Red Sox player who deserves a pedestal.

 Price may be an AL Cy Young Award winner and two-time AL ERA champion, but it was nearly impossible to coat his postseason track record in sugar before Thursday.

-Exactly one of his 11 postseason starts featured more than six innings pitched and two or fewer runs allowed.
+Exactly one of his 11 playoff starts featured more than six innings pitched and two or fewer runs allowed.
 And while there weren't many glaring differences between his regular-season peripherals and his postseason peripherals, there was this one: He'd allowed 1.7 homers per nine innings in the playoffs, compared to 0.9 otherwise.

 How to explain all this?
 Good question.
 Price obviously had it in him to be a great pitcher in October.
 For whatever reason, he just...wasn't.

-In any case, what matters now is how Price broke out of his postseason curse.
-Put simply: He threw the heck out of the ball and gave Astros hitters not a single inch.
+In any case, what matters now is how Price broke his postseason curse.
+Put simply: He threw the heck out of the ball and didn't give Astros hitters a single inch.

 Despite basically not getting any rest ahead of Game 5, Price had a fastball that sat at 94 mph and climbed as high as 96 mph.
 He rarely had that kind of average velocity or maximum velocity this season.